-This blog deals with how does a plan member replace professional investment management services?
-What are the options, and how have these options changed over the years.
+This article deals with, how does a plan member replace professional investment management services?
+What are the options, and how have these options changed over the years?

 Impact of Difference in Returns on Monthly Payout at Retirement